Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 - The combined points per game average of the two teams, 79, is 16.5 points greater than Saturday's over/under.

-- This contest's total is 22.5 points greater than the 40 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 40 points per game, 22.5 fewer than this contest's over/under.

-- Cougars games have an average total of 54.9 points this season, 7.6 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 54.9 points per game, 7.6 fewer than Saturday's total.

-- In 2021, games involving the Mustangs have averaged a total of 66.8 points, 4.3 more than the set total in this contest.
+- The 62.5-point total for this game is 4.3 points below the 66.8 points per game average total in Mustangs games this season.

 Houston Stats and Trends

-- Houston is 4-2 against the spread and 6-0 overall in games when it records more than 22.7 points.
+- Houston is 4-2 against the spread and 6-0 overall this season when the team puts up more than 22.7 points.

-- In games that Houston totals more than 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Houston amasses over 396 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Cougars have seven turnovers, three fewer than the Mustangs have takeaways (10).
+- The Cougars have seven giveaways this season, while the Mustangs have 10 takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.